Typescript and TSX

 In order to immediately remove the magic, we'll quickly walk through how this becomes 'real code'.

-TSX tags are simply transpiled into React.createElement calls.
+TSX tags are simply transpiled into React.createElement

-type, // either another React component, or a primitive HTML element tag name
+function createElement( type, // either another React component, or a primitive HTML element tag name props?, // an object of attributes and their values ...children // a variadic argument of children of this element)

 Our component:

-<Greeting name="Tim" />
+<Greeting name ="Tim" />

 becomes a simple function call:

-React.createElement(Greeting, { name: 'Tim' }, null)
+React .createElement (Greeting , { name : 'Tim' }, null)

 Our component function similarly becomes: